PRNicovich/BenlideChambers/README.md

 Solidworks files available upon request (p.nicovich@unsw.edu.au).

-End result - an imaging chamber that performs at least as well as a commercial one for standard-resolution microscopy for 1/50th the cost.
+End result - an imaging chamber that performs at least as well as a commercial one for microscopy for 1/50th the cost.

+New chambers are being added as we develop them.
+These include new coverslip sizes as well as specialized applications, such as simultaneous imaging and electrochem manipulation.

 ![alt tag](https://github.com/PRNicovich/BenlideChambers/blob/master/ChambersPic.png)